Difference Between Prime And Composite Numbers

 Definitions and Core Concepts

 At its core, the distinction between prime and composite numbers hinges on the concept of divisibility.
 A number a is said to be divisible by a number b if the result of dividing a by b is an integer, leaving no remainder.
-For example, 12 is divisible by 3 because 12 ÷ 3 = 4, which is an integer.
+Here's one way to look at it: 12 is divisible by 3 because 12 ÷ 3 = 4, which is an integer.

 Prime Numbers: A prime number is a natural number greater than 1 that has exactly two distinct positive divisors: 1 and itself.
 Examples of prime numbers include 2, 3, 5, 7, 11, 13, 17, 19, and so on.
 The number 2 is the only even prime number because any other even number is divisible by 2, and therefore, has more than two divisors.

 Composite Numbers: A composite number is a natural number greater than 1 that has more than two distinct positive divisors.
-In other words, it can be divided evenly by 1, itself, and at least one other number.
+Simply put, it can be divided evenly by 1, itself, and at least one other number.
 Examples of composite numbers include 4, 6, 8, 9, 10, 12, 14, 15, 16, and so on.
-For instance, 6 is divisible by 1, 2, 3, and 6, making it a composite number.
+Take this: 6 is divisible by 1, 2, 3, and 6, making it a composite number.

 The Number 1